annamatic/OpenIDEO/maternal-health.md

  :white_check_mark: Pick up fruits, veggies and protein for the week so you’ll always have a nutritious snack on hand when you get hungry.
 Is affordable, fresh food hard to find in your area?
 [WIC may be able to help](http://www.womeninfantschildrenoffice.com/).

 **How will the content in these To-do Lists be customized to address local or specific needs?
 How will we disseminate this content to those who need it?**
 Developing appropriate content for the To-do Lists and then disseminating them to the people that need them most are critically important issues.
 To address them, Bean2Baby To-do Lists will be housed online as an Open Education Resource (OER).
-Open Educational Resources (OER) are educational resources that are publicly available, free to use, and licensed to copy and distribute with no fee.
-They can be hosted on an open education network in partnership with a university (e.g. guides.nyu.edu/health/oer and open.umich.edu).
+Open Educational Resources (OER) are educational resources that are publicly available, free to use, and licensed to copy, adapt and distribute with no fee.
+They can be hosted on an open education network in partnership with a university (e.g. guides.nyu.edu/health/oer and open.umich.edu) or they can be self-hosted.

 Therefore, while the ultimate end-user of this information include under-resourced expectant parents, the immediate and primary users for this resource would be: